Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: DAPMAV Framework

+Exploration of the identified topics found through topic modelling serves as a foundational step in this analytical journey.
+By closely examining the topics that emerge from the discourse, researchers can establish connections between identified themes and preexisting domain knowledge.
+This process facilitates the assessment of the degree to which these topics align with or challenge conventional understanding.
+Notably, this exploratory phase enables the identification of insightful topics that may warrant further investigation, serving as starting points for more detailed analysis.

+Although topics can be presented in a precise fashion using tables of words with their densities, this method is visually cumbersome.
+Instead, topic word clouds can capture similar information in a simple visualisation.
 To produce a topic word cloud, we make use of the topic distributions found from topic modelling.
 These tell us the probability that a word is in a topic, $P( \text{word} | \text{topic})$.
 Visualisation of these probabilities through word clouds illustrates words contained in the topic.
 The size of a word in a word cloud relates to the probability that the word is selected from the topic.